ebullient/monster-combat/README.md

     1. We reduce prometheus and alertmanager to single replicas.
 This is definitely a "fit on a tinier system" move that goes away from resilience.
     2. We instruct prometheus to monitor three additional namespaces: `gameon-system`, `ebullientworks` and `default`.
 The first is for services from https://gameontext.org, the second is used by this project, and the third is for your own experiments.

-4. Once the kube-prometheus manifests have applied cleanly, set up a Prometheus `ServiceMonitor` for Spring applications:
+4. Once the kube-prometheus manifests have applied cleanly, set up a Prometheus `ServiceMonitor` for our applications:

     ```bash
-    kubectl apply -f deploy/k8s/spring-prometheus/
+    kubectl apply -f deploy/k8s/service-monitor/
     ```

     If you delete/re-apply kube-prometheus metadata, you'll need to reapply this, too, as it is deployed into the `monitoring` namespace.
-For best results, ensure this is applied, and spring-prometheus is included in the list of Prometheus targets before moving on to the next step.
+For best results, ensure this is applied, and both `mc-quarkus-prometheus` and `mc-spring-prometheus` are included in the list of Prometheus targets before moving on to the next step.

 4. Finally (!!), build and install the application:

     ```bash
     # Choices choices.
-For minikube and minishift, you may want to share the VM registry
+For minikube, you may want to share the VM registry
     eval $(minikube docker-env)
-    # OR
-    eval $(minishift docker-env)

     # Run through all of the sub-projects and build them
-    The Spring project uses dockerBuild from the jib plugin to create an image
     # in the local docker registry.
 Feel free to change that up.

-    ./buildme.sh
+    ./mvnw install

     # Depending on your choices, you may have to do a docker push
     # to put fresh images wherever they need to go.